ALieNZ

 A music film about a teenager (Mia) who is a singer/musician from a small town in search of her father, a down and out rock-n’ roller.

-Twelve-year-old Mia lives in poverty with her mother, Lacy, in a mobile trailer in Death Valley.
+Fourteen-year-old Mia lives in poverty with her mother, Lacy, in a mobile trailer in Death Valley.
 She has a pet turtle, Aristotle, and a piranha necklace, which she believes was left behind by her father, Tommy.
 The frontman for the band The Piranhas, he left a long time ago.
 Smart, cynical, and tough, Mia endures torment from her classmates and neglect from her drug-addicted mother.
 Mia is blessed with a talent for the guitar, a soulful voice, and a talent for writing songs, but her mother refuses to let her sing and Mia seems to lack the confidence to ever do anything with her gift – early in the film, she records herself singing only to delete the tracks.

 Lacey brings her boyfriend Spencer to the mobile home, who shows an interest in Mia’s music – and in Mia herself.
 Grabbing her guitar, turtle, and Spencer’s keys, Mia steals his Cadillac and heads to Los Angeles.
 Her journey is quickly cut short when the car runs out of gas.
 She walks to a gas station and obtains a jug for gas from the cashier, an irate man who has a piranha tattoo.
 He recognizes Mia’s necklace and tells Mia that he lived with her father in L.A. at a place called the Paradise Apartments.